Bhuvanjeet/Sentiment-Analysis-with-tweets-using-NLP/README.md

 https://www.kaggle.com/kazanova/sentiment140

-Download the dataset in .txt format and name it as 'twitterdataset.csv' and save it where 'sentiment_analysis.ipynb' file is cloned.
+Download the dataset in .csv format and name it as 'twitterdataset.csv' and save it where 'sentiment_analysis.ipynb' file is cloned.

 # Project Overview